 - 406.8-1.
-Landowners and lessees may remove wildlife considered a nuisance animal from land under their control and their associated structures, provided that landowners and lessees shall satisfy all requirements of this law and corresponding rules-, including, but not limited to the permitted methods of taking and hunting hours.- Further, live-captured nuisance animals may not be relocated to Tribal lands without express written authorization from the Department, and, similarly, may not be relocated to private property without express written authorization from the landowner. - 406.8-2.
+Landowners and lessees may remove wildlife considered a nuisance animal from land under their control and their associated structures, provided that landowners and lessees shall satisfy all requirements of this law and corresponding rules-, including, but not limited to the permitted methods of taking and hunting hours.- Further, live-captured nuisance animals may not be relocated to Tribal lands without express written authorization from the Department, and, similarly, may not be relocated to private property without express written authorization from the landowner. - 392 406.8-2.
 Nuisance Animal Removal Permit.
-A nuisance animal removal permit is required to hunt, trap, or live-capture and relocate any endangered or threatened and protected species. - (a) In order to be eligible for a nuisance animal removal permit, the applicant shall demonstrate that: - (1) He or she has They have the authority to control hunting and trapping access to the lands subject to the nuisance or being damaged as well as any contiguous lands.
-In circumstances where the contiguous lands are not owned or leased by the applicant, the applicant shall demonstrate authority to control hunting and trapping access to the contiguous lands by providing the Department with the property owner's or lessor's written consent; - (2) He or she They are either is employing or agrees agree to employ, reasonable alternative abatement methods to removal; - (3) The wildlife sought to be removed is a nuisance animal and reasonable alternative abatement methods either have been or are reasonably likely to be unsuccessful; - (4) He or she has They have complied with this law and corresponding rules and the conditions of any previously-issued nuisance animal removal permit, at a minimum, for the previous twelve (12) months from the date he or she applies they apply for the permit;
+A nuisance animal removal permit is required to 393 hunt, trap, or live-capture and relocate any endangered or threatened and protected species. - (a) In order to be eligible for a nuisance animal removal permit, the applicant shalldemonstrate that: - (1) He or she has They have the authority to control hunting and trapping access to (1) He or she has They have the authority to control hunting and trapping access to (1) He or she has They have the authority to control hunting and trapping access to (1) He or she has They have the authority to control hunting and trapping access to (1) He or she has They have the authority to control hunting and trapping access to (2) He or she has They have the authority to control hunting and trapping access to the contiguous lands by providing the Department with the property - 401 owner's or lessor's written consent; - 402 (2) He or she They are either is employing or agrees agree to employ, reasonable 403 alternative abatement methods to removal; - 404(3) The wildlife sought to be removed is a nuisance animal and reasonable405alternative abatement methods either have been or are reasonably likely to be406unsuccessful; - 407(4) He or she has They have complied with this law and corresponding rules and the conditions of any previously-\issued nuisance animal removal permit, at a minimum, for the previous twelve (12) months from the date he or she applies they